jnasante/ccew-ios-2016/05-storyboard-and-view-controllers/05-02-adding-interface.markdown

 Run the application.
 Nice.
 Now the first responder changes to the second text field when we press return on the first and the keyboard changes.

-Now let's hide the keyboard when the user presse the Done button (return) on the second text field.
+Now let's hide the keyboard when the user presses the Done button (return) on the second text field.
 We'll add our code to the same `textFieldShouldReturn:` method but this time check if the `textField` argument is the password field and if it is call the method `resignFirstResponder` on it, which will cause the keyboard to hide:

 ```objective-c
 - (BOOL)textFieldShouldReturn:(UITextField *)textField